Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 Features of the examination

-Exercise out psychological test for schizophrenia
+Exercise from psychological test for schizophrenia

 http://vashnevrolog.ru